MaksimObukhov/luxonis_sreality/README.md

 # Luxonis Sreality Scraper
+This repository contains a coding exercise for new developers joining the Python development team at [Luxonis](https://www.luxonis.com/).

-This repository contains a web scraping project built with Scrapy to extract apartment listings from **Sreality.cz** and display them on a web page using a Flask web server.
+The web scraping project built with Scrapy to extract apartment listings from **Sreality.cz** and display them on a web page using a Flask web server.
 The scraping and web server components are containerized using Docker for easy deployment.

 ## Project Structure